eduardo-ortiz09/Real-Time-Bus-Tracker/README.md

 ## :dart: Description ##

 This proyect is about a public bus that runs from MIT to Harvard, in Cambridge Massachusetts, and it shows the stops that there are betwen those two institutions.
-The proyect is part of the MERN Proggraming Certificate from the MIT that I am attending.
+The proyect is part of the MERN Programming Certificate from the MIT that I am attending.

 ## :dart: DEMO ##